Movindutb/Movindutb/README.md

 - 👨‍💻 I'm a web developer from Sri Lanka

-- 👩‍🎓 I’m currently studying at Colombo Ananda Collage
+- 👩‍🎓 I’m currently studying at Colombo Ananda College.

 - ✍ I’m currently learning HTML, CSS, JavaScript.
 PHP And Python

 - 💬 Ask me about anything.
-Contact me on <a href=mailto:me@movindu.codes>Email</a>
+Contact me at <a href=mailto:me@movindu.codes>Email</a>

 - 👍 Follow me on Twitter:  <a href="https://twitter.com/MovinduBandara">MovinduBandara</a>